Transatlantic Trade and Investment Partnership: Procedure

-The TTIP Agreement texts are being developed by 24 joint EU-US working groups, each considering a separate aspect of the agreement.
+The TTIP Agreement texts were developed by 24 joint EU-US working groups, each considering a separate aspect of the agreement.
 Development typically progresses through a number of phases.
 Broad position papers are first exchanged, introducing each side's aims and ambitions for each aspect.
-These are followed by textual proposals from each side, accompanied (in areas such as tariffs, and market access) by each side's "initial offer."
+These are followed by textual proposals from each side, accompanied (in areas such as tariffs, and market access) by each side's "initial offer".
 These negotiations and draft documents can evolve (change) through the various stages of their development.
 When both sides are ready, a consolidated text is prepared, with remaining differences for discussion expressed in square brackets.
 These texts are then provisionally closed topic by topic as a working consensus is reached.
 However the agreement is negotiated as a whole, so no topic's text is finalised until full consensus is reached.

 Negotiation rounds

-Negotiations are held in week-long cycles alternating between Brussels and the USA.
+Negotiations are held in week-long cycles alternating between Brussels and the US.
 The negotiators were hoping to conclude their work by the end of 2016.